 – citizens of the Czech Republic and foreigners with a residential permit over 70

 – disabled in a wheelchair, guide and dog

 – luggage of size up to 25 x 45 x 70 centimetres

 – rod-shaped luggage up to the length of 150 centimetres and 20 centimetres in diameter

 – small luggage of size up to 100 x 100 x 5 centimetres

 – 1 pair of skis

 – a bicycle (on the metro only and off-peak hours)

-Prague public transportation is usually limited within summer holidays.
-Some trams and buses will be provisionally annulled; other closures will be caused by repartitions and modernisations of routes.
+Prague public transportation is usually limited within the summer holidays.
+Some trams and buses will be provisionally annulled; repartitions and modernisations of routes will cause other closures.

 Muzeum metro: Mon – Sun 7:00-21:00